benchristelcom/benchristelcom.github.io/src/subscribe.md

 # Subscribe

-Thanks for your interest in subscribing to my website (I'll assume that's why you're on this page).
+Thanks for your interest in subscribing to my website!
+(I'll assume that's why you're on this page.)
 I think you're pretty cool, too.

 You have a couple options for how to subscribe.
 You can either do it...